insooth/insooth.github.io/composition-function-objects.md

 }
 ```

-&mdash; where `do_mbind_all` does the thing described i.a. in [P0834R0](http://wg21.link/P0834R0), it lifts overload set into an object.
+&mdash; where `do_mbind_all` does the thing described in i.a.
+[P0834R0](http://wg21.link/P0834R0), it lifts the overload set into an object.
 Simply passing `mbind_all<R>` into `std::apply` leads to unresolved overload error.
 Here is the implementation of the mentioned lift action:

 ```c++
 static constexpr auto do_mbind_all =